Skip to main content

 Guest Lecturer: “Martha Nussbaum’s Capability Approach and the Colonization of American Indians.”
 Lecture delivered to students in Feminist Ethics (Upper-level undergraduate philosophy course).
 Stetson University, DeLand, Florida, 2004.

-Invited Speaker: “Questioning the Metanarratives: An Explanation of Postmodernism with Emphasis on Social and Cultural Movements.”
+Guest Speaker: “Questioning the Metanarratives: An Explanation of Postmodernism with Emphasis on Social and Cultural Movements.”
 The Chiles Academy, Port Orange, Florida, 2004.

 Guest Motivational Speaker: “High School and Beyond.”
 Presentation delivered to middle and high school students at risk for dropping out of school.
 The Chiles Academy, Port Orange, Florida, 2004.